Mikaela/mikaela.github.io/n/essentialsoftware.md

 ## Usability

 - `nvim git tmux zsh` - good luck without these
-- if cryptographic operations are taking ages, consider something like `haveged`.
-It's controversial, so if there are no issues, don't install a random number generator.
+- <del>if cryptographic operations are taking ages, consider something like `haveged`.
+It's controversial, so if there are no issues, don't install a random number generator.</del>
 - userspace oom killer, may avoid frozen systems, much more pleasant than actually having to deal with a frozen system.
   - `earlyoom`